American Translators Association: International Translation Day

 Since 2018, ATA has celebrated International Translation Day (September 30) by publishing a series of social media posts intended to educate the public about the role of professional translators and interpreters.
 ATA's 2018 ITD celebration centered on six infographics highlighting "need to know" facts about translation and interpreting services.
-On September 30, the Association will release a "Day in the Life of a Translator or Interpreter," a short animated video showing how translators and interpreters help power the global economy.

 Governance

 ATA is governed by its Bylaws, and has a President, a President-Elect, a Secretary, a Treasurer, and a nine-member Board of Directors.
-An Executive Director is in charge of operations.